NunoSempere/clarivoyance/list/index.md

 #### [Iterated Distillation and Amplification](<https://www.lesswrong.com/s/FN5Gj4JM6Xr7F4vts/p/SQ9cZtfrzDJmw9A2m#Agendas_to_build_safe_AGI>):

-- ★ What is % chance by 2030 that some lab will have made a commercially viable model, by repeating the following steps several times: a) making a simple programme to do X, b) having humans use it for X-ing, and c) training a better model, by having it imitate the decisions at point b)?
+- ★ What is % chance by 2030 that some lab will have made a commercially viable model, by repeating the following steps several times: a) making a simple program to do X, b) having humans use it for X-ing, and c) training a better model, by having it imitate the decisions at point b)?

 - ★ How much does the chance of the previous question resolving yes increase for every $10 million spent on research within the iterated distillation and amplification paradigm?